 There are lots of options for where to stay in Memphis.
 We stayed right in downtown, which was super convenient thanks to its proximity to Beale Street, the National Civil Rights Museum, and the Peabody Ducks.
 Speaking of: if you can swing it, staying at the Peabody Hotel is WELL worth the splurge!

-We’ve compiled the best places to stay in downtown Memphis for you and your sweetheart on any budget.
+Here are the best places to stay in downtown Memphis:

-- Stay in a VRBO: This Downtown Apartment is within walking distance of the Civil Rights Museum.
-Or this apartment in a 1912 Colonial in Midtown is also worth checking out for its old-world charm.
-We recommend booking directly through VRBO because it has fewer fees and more flexible cancellation policies than Airbnb – also, we’re not fans of Airbnb’s unethical track record and lax security.
+- Stay in a Vacation Rental: This gorgeous modern condo in the South Main Arts District is walking distance to Beale Street and the Civil Rights Museum.
+(Tip: We recommend booking directly through VRBO because it has fewer fees and more flexible cancellation policies than Airbnb – also, we’re not fans of Airbnb’s unethical track record and lax security.)

-- Mid-Range Boutique Hotels: Staying in downtown Memphis at a boutique hotel for $100-$200 per night is totally doable.
-The Hotel Napoleon is very conveniently located in central downtown, as is the surprisingly cool MOXY Memphis Downtown.
+- Mid-Range Boutique Hotels: The Hotel Napoleon is very conveniently located in central downtown just 5 minutes on foot from Beale Street, as is the surprisingly cool MOXY Memphis Downtown.

 Weekend in Memphis Itinerary Summary